 What is mobile feedback?

-Mobile feedback is one of the few user feedback solutions that has a direct impact on the mobile experience.
+Mobile feedback, or app feedback, is one of the few user feedback solutions that has a direct impact on the mobile experience.
 As the name suggests, it refers to collecting feedback specifically from users of your mobile app(s).

 Why is mobile app feedback important?